SaiSindhu4050/bigdata/README.md

 # Big Data Tools and Techniques - Cassandra Medallion Architecture

+I followed the steps to create tables in Cassandra.
+After setting up the Docker container, I created a keyspace called sales_data and established the connection.
+Using this setup, I created three tables following the medallion architecture pattern - bronze, silver, and gold tables - to process and analyze the sales data.

 ## Overview

 This project demonstrates the implementation of a Medallion Architecture using